-Facing Death of Beloved Animals
+Facing the Death of Beloved Animals

 Everyone who has shared life with animals has, at one time or another, faced the inevitability of their death, and been consumed with uncertainty over wanting to do the right thing.
-Death for humans is rarely by euthanasia, although for animals that is accepted as normal; we have the powerful privilege of ending our animals’ lives for them if or when we deem fit to do so.
+Death for humans is rarely by euthanasia, although for animals that is accepted as normal; we have the powerful choice of ending our animals’ lives for them if or when we deem fit to do so.

 The way an animal concludes life is our personal decision, but there are many opinions based upon culture, belief or spirituality.
 One must make one’s own choice, perhaps with the aid of discussion with both friends and professionals, but mostly with one’s own heart—for such a decision must always be made with, and for, love.

 Human hospice care, resulting in a peaceful and dignified death, is widely accepted as normal, and perhaps it will be the same for animals one day, should personal circumstances allow.
 Mother Nature, in her wisdom, designed the processes of transition both into and out of the body, and yet death remains a journey feared by many.

 As a modern-day society we tend to the belief that euthanasia is the most humane thing we can do for our animals if they have been diagnosed with a terminal illness, or have reached a point in their lives when we perceive them to be in pain or suffering.
 Prior to BrightHaven, we too followed this path, yet deep inside began to question what we were doing.
 And so began an amazing journey.
-Through the work of some wonderful people, as well as our own learning process, we soon became aware that, for the most part, animals actually did not wish to be euthanized, and would prefer to die naturally, in peace and dignity, at home.
-For them death is altogether a part of life, as natural as birth, although they are more attached to a death shared in love rather than fear, whether it be natural or by euthanasia.
-We gradually came to terms with our fears surrounding death, although, in spite of this knowledge, we still experienced feelings of guilt, uncertainty and fear of doing the wrong thing.
+Natural dying became part of the BrightHaven Menu for Healing, which forms the foundation of our work, thanks to a what a beautiful cat taught us about natural death.